bgoussen/BeeGUTS/docs/dataset_loading.md

 Acute contact tests are tests in which a drop of contaminated liquid is placed on the back of the bee.

-Because of the …, in this case there is a non-constant evolution of the exposure profile.
+It has been observed that in this case there is a non-constant evolution of the exposure profile.

-As for the acute oral test, also here is sufficient to give only the maximum value of the exposure and the software will reconstruct an accurate full time-dependent profile.
+As for the acute oral test, also here is sufficient to give only the maximum value of the exposure and the software will reconstruct an accurate full time-dependent profile, which will follow an exponential decay.

-*Add short explanation about the time dependency of the exposure*

 ## Load the datasets